bengera/officelite/README.md

 This is a solution to the [Officelite website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/officelite-coming-soon-site-M4DIPNz8g).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
 Despite the challenge being labelled as a 'Junior' challenge I found that the layout proved fairly challening to build and change for different devices.
-Making a background pattern on the wrapper of the site to give the illusion that there is an element that looks like a footer is something that I haven't done before.
+Making a background pattern on the wrapper of the site to give the illusion that there is an element that looks like a footer is something that I hadn't done before.

 ### The challenge